CJI S A Bobde inaugurates new Patna High Court centenary bldg | Politics

 ALSO READ

-UK Supreme Court allows Nigerians to sue Shell in English courts - ruling

-Carlos Ghosn's accused escape plotters ask U.S. Supreme Court to delay extradition to Japan
+U.S. Supreme Court rejects bid by Ghosn's accused escape plotters to avoid extradition

-Carlos Ghosn's accused escape plotters ask U.S. Supreme Court to delay extradition to Japan
+U.S. Supreme Court rejects bid by Ghosn's accused escape plotters to avoid extradition